 Five years later, in 1759, Sir William Johnson led British troops to victory over the French at Niagara..
 Johnson met with several Nations who had been allies of the French and made a preliminary peace treaty with them.
+In a letter Johnson wrote to

+This section is based in part on a summary of Lytwyn (2005).

-In a letter Johnson wrote to Major General Jeffery Amherst on 30 August 1759, he noted that he had met with a number of "Missassagas and other Indians" from the area on the other side (north and west) of Lake Ontario.
+Major General Jeffery Amherst on 30 August 1759, he noted that he had met with a number of "Missassagas and other Indians" from the area on the other side (north and west) of Lake Ontario.